 Troy: Right now, we're just working on fulfilling orders from the people we've met at trade shows, like Boston General Store, which is great.
 We do a pop-up every weekend at a market in Brooklyn called Artist & Fleas, but we have plans to open our own brick-and-mortar store, hopefully by next year.
 That will allow us to have more face-to-face interactions with our customer base, which is important for us.

-We're also adding four new frame designs to our collection in the coming months which were completely designed in house, so it will be really exciting to release those.
+We're also adding four new frame designs to our collection in the coming months that were completely designed in house, so it will be really exciting to release those.

 Sunglasses are something we've always wanted to offer at BGS, but efforts to find the right maker always fell short.
-When we first met Troy back in February there was a lot of excitement because his story really drew us in, but we ended up just really loving Tabulae's product.
+When we first met Troy back in February there was a lot of excitement because his story really drew us in, but we ended up really loving Tabulae's product as well.

 When you first hold a pair of Tabulae sunglasses, it's also clear how well they're made.
 There's a noticeable weight to the frame that you don't get from most other pairs, but the glasses still feel light on your face.
 This is because Tabulae crafts all of their eyewear with a durable plant-based material that gives it both sturdy and lightweight qualities.

-The lenses, which are crafted in two labs in New York City before arriving to Tabulae's lab, are equally impressive, and you'll discover that the moment you try on a pair of their sunglasses.
-The image is clear and reduces contrast sensitivity so well in situations of bright light or glare (like being at the beach - or for the approaching winter, on the ski slopes) that we had a hard time taking them off when we were trying them out.
+The lenses, which are crafted in two labs around New York City, are equally impressive, and that's something you'll discover the moment you try on a pair.
+The image is clear and reduces contrast sensitivity so well in situations of bright light or glare (like being at the beach or for the approaching winter, on the ski slopes) that we had a hard time taking them off when we were trying them out.
 The lenses are treated for UVA and UVB protection, making them an extremely utilitarian pair of shades and not just a fashion accessory.
 However, there are multiple variations of color schemes and styles to choose from, between lenses and frames, allowing people to stand out with their choice of eyewear.

 Every pair of Tabulae's sunglasses also includes a triangular hard case with a really clever design that allows the case to lie flat when note in use - it takes up less space in your bag and can even fit in your pocket!